 - Complementary therapies.
 There is not enough evidence to say how effective complementary treatments are in treating alopecia areata (for example, acupuncture, aromatherapy, etc).

-Always remember to use sunblock or a hat to protect bald patches when out in the sun.
+It is very important to remember to use sunblock or a hat to protect bald patches when out in the sun.

 Further reading and references

 Guidelines for the management of alopecia areata; British Association of Dermatologists (2012)